-A Cell Site refers to the antenna equipment and ground equipment that is used to transmit cell phone signals to and from the mobile phone back to the receiver.
-This equipment is likely to include transmitter/receivers, GPS, backup power sources, base transceiver station (BTS), and more.
+A Cell Site refers to the antenna and ground equipment used to transmit cell phone signals to and from the mobile phone back to the receiver.
+This equipment is likely to include transmitters/receivers, GPS, backup power sources, base transceiver station (BTS), and more.

 A Cell Phone Tower is the actual physical structure that the antennas are attached to.
 Please see our page on types of cell phone towers for more information about recognizing different types of towers.